slowernews/wisdom-tldr/README.md

 Luck/random is a pattern.

-> *'“Random” usually means that you haven’t looked long enough to see a pattern emerge.'*
+> *' “Random” usually means that you haven’t looked long enough to see a pattern emerge.'*

 > *'Even a broken clock is right twice a day.'*